Gordon Monro —Notes

 Gordon Monro, January 2018.

 Some years ago I had to choose a name for my art practice.
 Now (2018) I am revisiting this.
-(Minor edits January 2019)
+(Minor edits January 2019, further edit August 2025.)

 Click to reveal textElevator statements